railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_fin_ana.rst

 project will be equal to the contract negotiated with the client.
 The theoretical price gives the amount that would have been invoiced if you had charged for all the time worked.

-To give project managers a direct view of their different projects, the :mod:`account_analytic_analysis` module creates new menus in the Project management module in :menuselection:`Project Management --> Financial Project Management --> Analytic Accounts`.
+To give project managers a direct view of their different projects, the :mod:`account_analytic_analysis` module creates new menus in the Project management module in :menuselection:`Project --> Billing --> Overpassed Accounts`.

 .. figure::  images/account_analytic_project_menu.png
    :scale: 50